 Now we notice that

-Accounting the initial condition (\ref{initialcondition101}), we come in (\ref{intermediate101}) to a pair of coupled quadratic equations for the functions $A$ and $B$:
+Taking into account the initial condition (\ref{initialcondition101}), equation (\ref{intermediate101}) yields a pair of coupled quadratic equations for the functions $A$ and $B$:

-The result (\ref{system101}) concludes essentially the question of the computation of the functions $A$ and $B$ (\ref{AB101}).
+The result (\ref{system101}) concludes essentially the question of the computation of functions $A$ and $B$ (\ref{AB101}).
 Still, further simplifications are possible.
 In particular, it is convenient to reduce the consideration to a single function.
-Resolving the system (\ref{system101}) with respect to the function $B$, and introducing a new function, $X(k^2 )=k^2 B(k^2 )$, we come to an equivalent cubic equation:
+Solving system (\ref{system101}) for $B$, and introducing a new function, $X(k^2 )=k^2 B(k^2 )$, we obtain an equivalent cubic equation: